michaelmarzec/michaelmarzec.github.io/_posts/2022-02-01-NbaAgeAnalysis-infrastructure.md

 #### Data Extraction

-All data is extracted (nightly) using Python (BeautifulSoup, UrlLib, etc.), automated via AWS Lambda, stored in S3, and scraped from Ben Falk’s <ins>[cleaningtheglass.com](https://cleaningtheglass.com/)</ins>.
+All data is extracted (nightly) using Python (BeautifulSoup, urllib, etc.), automated via AWS Lambda, stored in S3, and scraped from Ben Falk’s <ins>[cleaningtheglass.com](https://cleaningtheglass.com/)</ins>.
 A couple of lessons learned:
 - When developing an AWS Lambda function, keep it lightweight.
 There is a compressed limit of 50mb.
 - In this instance, I adjusted from storing data in a Parquet file (my preferred local storage method) to a CSV, so I could remove the PyArrow library.
 - <ins>[Linked](https://github.com/keithrozario/Klayers/blob/master/deployments/python3.8/arns/us-east-2.csv)</ins> is a fantastic resource for Python ARNs.